jsxlei/scATAC_analysis_pipeline/preprocessing/README.md

 # Acknowledgements
-Thanks Salil for contributing the original preprocessing code
+Thanks Salil and Ryan for contributing the original preprocessing code.
+Please refer to https://github.com/kundajelab/scAnnot-to-chrombpnet for more details!